ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 1. Zonal Admin will select the devices to be mapped.
 1. The system maps that devices to selected registration center and once the device is mapped to the registration center, it is not displayed in the list until un-mapped.

-For more information about mapping devices to registration center, please refer to https://github.com/mosip/mosip/wiki/FRS-Admin-Services#211-mappings-of-registration-center-and-device---createreaddelete-
+For more details, please refer to https://github.com/mosip/mosip/wiki/FRS-Admin-Services#211-mappings-of-registration-center-and-device---createreaddelete-

 ### 5.4 User Management
 #### 5.4.1 View User